Semi-parametric modeling of SARS-CoV-2 transmission using tests, cases, deaths, and seroprevalence data: Methods

 \subsection{Surveillance model}

-Recall that we would like to fit our transmission model to two time series: numbers of new cases and deaths reported during some pre-specified time periods (e.g., 3 day periods or weeks).
-First, we assume that conditional on the fractions of latent transitions between compartments $\bN(t)$, case and death counts are independent of each other, because they are just noisy realizations of information encoded by $\bN(t)$.
-Similarly, conditional on $\bN(t)$, case counts are independent across time intervals and death counts are independent across time intervals.
+We fit our transmission model to seroprevalence data and two time series: numbers of new cases and deaths reported during some pre-specified time periods (e.g., weeks).
+We do not model changes in the numbers of diagnostic tests performed.
+Rather, we condition on test counts in the specification of the sampling model for the vector of case counts, which describes the probability of the observed case count given the observed number of tests and unobserved/latent incidence of cases over each time interval.
+First, we assume that, conditional on $\bN(t)$, case and death counts are independent of each other and across time intervals, because they are just noisy realizations of information encoded by $\bN(t)$.
 This leaves us with formulating models for cases and deaths in each individual observation interval.

-Consider the number of deaths $M_\ell$ observed in time interval $(t_{\ell-1}, t_\ell]$, where $\ell = 1,\dots, L$.
-Since our ODEs track the latent cumulative fraction of deaths $N_{\Is D}(t_\ell)$, we can compute $\Delta N_{\Is D}(t_\ell) = N_{\Is D}(t_\ell) - N_{\Is D}(t_{\ell-1})$ --- the latent fraction of the population that died in the interval $(t_{\ell-1}, t_\ell]$.
-We model the observed death count $M_\ell$ as a realization from the following negative binomial distribution:
+Consider the number of deaths $M_l$ observed in time interval $(t_{l-1}, t_l]$, where $l = 1,\dots, L$.
+Since our ODEs track the latent cumulative fraction of deaths $N_{I D}(t_l)$, we can compute $\Delta N_{I D}(t_l) = N_{I D}(t_l) - N_{I D}(t_{l-1})$ --- the latent fraction of the population that died in the interval $(t_{l-1}, t_l]$.
+We model the observed death count $M_l$ as a realization from the following negative binomial distribution:

-where $N$ is the population size, $ \mu^D_\ell $ and $ \sigma^2_\ell $ are the mean and variance of the negative binomial distribution, $ \rho \in [0,1]$ is the mean death detection probability, and $ \phi > 0 $ is an overdispersion parameter.
-Informally, our mortality model says that, on average, the observed number of deaths, $ M_\ell $, is a fraction of the true death count estimated by the model, $N \times \Delta N_{\Is D}(t_\ell)$, with some noise due to underreporting and sampling variability.
+where $N$ is the population size, $ \mu^D_l $ and $ {\sigma^2_l}^D $ are the mean and variance of the negative binomial distribution, $ \rho_D \in [0,1]$ is the mean overall death detection probability, and $ \phi_D > 0 $ is an over-dispersion parameter.
+Informally, our mortality model says that, on average, the observed number of deaths, $ M_l $, is a fraction of the true death count estimated by the model, $N \times \Delta N_{I D}(t_l)$, with some noise due to underreporting, delayed reporting, and sampling variability.

-Next, we develop a model for the number of positive tests (cases), $Y_\ell$, observed in time interval $(t_{\ell-1}, t_\ell]$.
-We start with a simple binomial model with per-test positivity probability $\psi_\ell$:
+Next, we develop a model for the number of positive tests (cases), $Y_l$, observed in the time interval $(t_{l-1}, t_l]$.
+We start with a simple binomial model with per-test positivity probability $\psi_l$: